khaors/geocompr/main.md

 Scaling enlarges or shrinks objects by a scale factor.
 It could be applied either globally or locally. <!-- my terms - jn-->
-Global scaling increase or decrease all coordinates values while keeping all geometries topological relations intact.^[It can by done by subtraction or multiplication of a`sfg` or `sfc` object.]
+Global scaling increase or decrease all coordinates values while keeping all geometries topological relations intact.
+It can by done by subtraction or multiplication of a`sfg` or `sfc` object.
 Local scaling treats geometries independently and it requires points around which geometries are going to be scaled, e.g. centroids.
 In the example below, each geometry is shrunk by a factor of two around theirs centroids (central panel on the Fig. \@ref(fig:affine-trans).
 <!-- scaling by a two-elements vector -->